 For ease of navigation, the topics below have been split up into expanding panels.
 To use, just find the desired section you wish to view and click it to expand and see the information in that section.

-Florida law allows up to $50,000 to be deducted from the market value of a primary / permanent residence.
+Florida law allows up to $50,000 to be deducted from the assessed value of a primary / permanent residence.
 The first $25000 of value is entirely exempt.
 The second $25,000 exemption applies to the value between $50,000 - $75,000 and does not include a benefit on the school tax.
 After receiving the homestead exemption the first year, any annual increase in the assessed value is capped at the lower of 3% or the percentage increase in the Consumer Price Index (CPI), with certain exceptions (See Save Our Homes section).
 When the property is sold the homestead exemption is removed, the assessed value increases to just/market value for the New Year.
 When you move and make a new application for homestead exemption you will be eligible to ‘port’ all or a portion of the capped value.
 See Portability below for more information.

 Click here to check the status of your application.